-To evaluate an operator's ability to support gaming performance across the UK, data from testing in 16 urban areas is combined with data from drive routes throughout each of the 4 nations.
-This data is weighted by the testing areas' population consistent
+To evaluate an operator's ability to support gaming performance across the UK, data from testing in 16 metropolitan markets is combined with data from drive routes throughout each of the 4 nations.
+This data is weighted by the testing areas' population consistent with other National awards given by RootMetrics.
+These UK-wide aggregate values are then compared to the KPI thresholds to determine each operator's star rating.
+The operator(s) with the highest rating is able to make claims on gaming performance.